Land Worth Saving

 There is a Native American proverb that says, “We don’t inherit the earth from our ancestors, we borrow it from our children.”

 I have come to the conclusion that the only way to slow development is to buy land at market rates and put it into a permanent conservation land trust.
 In 2019 I agreed to chair a committee and launch a campaign called, ‘Amelia Forever’, for the North Florida Land Trust.
 Our sole mission is to raise funds to purchase property on Amelia Island and conserve it permanently.
-We have already preserved five parcels on the island and identified others.
+We have already preserved five parcels on the island and continue to identify others.
 We need your help desperately!
-If you feel that development needs to slow down on Amelia, please help by donating to our tax-deductible Amelia Forever Campaign.
+If you feel that development needs to slow down on Amelia Island, please help by donating to our tax-deductible Amelia Forever Campaign.
 The North Florida Land Trust is a fully accredited land trust with an excellent reputation and unparalleled expertise in land conservation.
 If you have enjoyed Big Talbot Island, that is just one example of a beautiful area that NFLT helped conserve.
 Please donate and share our campaign with your friends, neighbors, and associates.
 Your donations will allow us to preserve beautiful Amelia Island for ourselves and those who come after us.

 Lands Saved